 My daughter was born in Nova Scotia, Canada.
 It snows a lot there.
 We used to go sledding.
 A lot.
 One day, Ava and I were having a conversation where she told me that she has never seen snow before.
 Huh wah?
 And she continued on that she had never been sledding before.
 Again, Huh wah?

-I needed to show her that she in fact, had seen snow.
-Played in snow.
+I needed to show her that she has in fact, had seen snow.
+Played the in snow.
 And has been stuffed into a snowsuit a time or two.

 The thing about having a mother that is a photographer is that your life has been chronicled.
 You cannot get away with a whole lot when your mom can call your bluff with hard proof.
 Sometimes, like this case, the proof is there, but despite your best efforts (actually printing said proof) it can take a bit to track down.
 I had a very old “space” that I would post very bad pictures and ramblings on.
 While I was searching for the snow pictures, I found that I had posted this banana bread recipe.
 I was so excited because I have been looking for this recipe for years.
 I lost it along the way and have tried many recipes trying to replace it.
 It is the only recipe that I had ever posted on this blog, how crazy is that?